Migme

-migme Limited (formerly mig33) was a global digital media company focused on emerging markets.
+mig33 is a global digital media company focused on emerging markets.
 The company was registered in Australia and was listed on the Australian Securities Exchange (ASX:MIG) from 11 August 2014 to 22 August 2017.
 There is also a secondary listing on the Deutsche Borse (WKN: A117AB).
 The company was formed in Perth, Australia in 2006 and commenced operations under the name mig33.
 In 2014, it was rebranded migme (and underwent a product and corporate overhaul).
 FIH Mobile, a handset unit of Taiwanese consumer electronics group Hon Hai Precision, took a 19.9% stake in the company in 2014.
 Originally developed as a social chatting and gaming application for feature phones, migme has grown to become a mobile entertainment platform that services Southeast Asia, South Asia, the Middle East and Africa.
-The company headquarters are in Singapore with offices in Malaysia, Indonesia, Taiwan, Hong Kong, Manila, and Australia.
-The company delivers social entertainment services through portfolio brands migme, LoveByte, alivenotdead and Sold.

-In the time of 12 months, migme's market capitalisation fell from $242.5 million to just $27.2 million by the end of 2016.
-Migme shares have been suspended from trade since February 2017 and were of worth flows 4.4 cent each.
-The site and app service went offline since 7 August 2017. migme got suspended from Australian Securities Exchange on 22 August 2017 because of being unable to pay the annual listing fees.
+The company headquarters are in Singapore.

 History

 mig33 was founded by Steven Goh and Mei Lin Ng in Perth, Australia in 2006.
 In 2007, it shifted operations to Silicon Valley where it focused on developing its engineering and technology capabilities and secured new venture capital.
 During this time, it acquired significant users in emerging markets of South Asia, Southeast Asia, the Middle East and Africa.

 In 2012, it shifted its headquarters in Singapore to be closer to ghg Indonesia, Malaysia, Philippines, Nepal, India and Bangladesh.

 The firm develops applications for Android, WAP, BlackBerry and web platforms.
 It has also released applications on legacy J2ME-based devices.
 The product was developed using open-source systems, and features group chat, social gaming and blogging functions as well as virtual gifting.
 Its revamped microblogging service, launched in 2013, enables users to post up to 300 characters.